jaimegildesagredo/expects/docs/plugins.rst

 Writing plugins
 ---------------

 As said above, a *plugin* consists of a *name* and a *callable object* that should return the plugin instance.
-The name will be the name that we give it when we register the plugin (see below).
+The name will be the used to register the plugin (see below).
 The callable object, which can be a class or a function that returns an object, should receive the *subject* of the expectation as the first positional argument.
 Also it should receive a set of positional arguments that will be the initial failure message parts.

 Let's start writing our plugin callable::